-"If someone can get clean, then they save their children," she said.
+"If someone can get clean, then they save their children," she added.

-"Think of the heartache [my grand aughter] goes through every morning.
+"Think of the heartache [my grand daughter] goes through every morning.
 It's just sad, and that's why you need this program, to save a child, to save a family."

 Trending In: Local

 - Cavaliere found not guilty of vehicular homicide